tzlion/vfdump/YJDumping.md

     * If the Nintendo logo appears normally, it may mean the cartridge was not protected, OR it may mean power was lost to the cartridge in step 2.
 You can find out which by trying to dump it.
     * If the Nintendo logo appears BLANK, this means the protection tripped while reading the header.
-      See section "circumventing header protection"
+      See section "Circumventing header protection"
 4. Select the "skip" option and then "Dump YJencrypted", it will begin to dump.
     * If your cartridge is one of the weaker protected ones, the dump will complete, no further action needed.
     * If your cartridge has the stronger protection, at some point the message "Protection trip" will appear.
       This means you've hit a "trap address" which will lock out the cartridge from further reads.
-      TBCTBC on dealing with this
+      See the section "Skipping trap addresses" for how to deal with this.

+TODO What you need to do to restore the header section and make it boot

 Skipping trap addresses
 -----------------------